Subscribe to the PolymerClayFan Newsletter

 How to sculpt veins in Polymer Clay

 Sculpting veins is one of those things that is technically pretty easy to do but in reality takes some practice to get it down right.
 I think that the key to achieving well sculpted veins is to make them look like they are sitting right under the skin.
-I’ve seen a lot of sculptures where the veins look like they sit on top of the skin and it really takes away from the realism in the sculpture.
-Also, veins range in sizes and shapes so you want to incorporate this into your design.
+I’ve seen a lot of sculptures where the veins appear as if they sit on top of the skin and it really takes away from the realism of the sculpture.
+Also, veins range in different sizes and shapes so you want to incorporate this into your design.

-The images below will show you the steps that I use to create veins on my sculptures.
+The tutorial below will walk you through the steps that I use to create veins for my sculptures.
 Remember that practice makes perfect so don’t give up if you do not get it right on the first try.

 This sculpture is created with Super Sculpey